Holo Raises Series B Investment, Adding Investors Lam Capital and Atreides Management

 The additive manufacturing leader plans to double its team to expand throughput of tools and add new materials

 NEWARK, Calif., Aug.
 25, 2021 /PRNewswire/ -- Holo, the metal additive manufacturing company, has added two new investors in the raising of its Series B investment round.
 As the leader in high resolution, production scale additively manufactured metal parts, Holo has attracted new investment from Lam Capital, Lam Research's venture group, and Atreides Management, a long-term oriented crossover fund.
-The round also included participation from existing investors, Prelude Ventures, Tao Capital Advisors and Lightspeed Venture Partners.
+The round also included participation from existing investors, Prelude Ventures, Tao Capital Partners and Lightspeed Venture Partners.

 With the closing of its latest financing round, Holo plans to grow aggressively in 2021 and 2022, doubling the size of the company, accelerating development of its 3,000 cm3/hr high throughput production system and continuing to expand its materials portfolio.